Advanced Academic Programs (AAP)

 Because Access to Rigor is for all FCPS students, there is not a screening process.

-Subject Specific Advanced Differentiation, Grades K-6 (Level II)
+Subject Specific Advanced Differentiation, Grades K-6

 Some students are strong in a specific subject area.
 Classroom teachers may adjust instruction for students in these area(s) by: